Frequently Asked Questions

 About Dubai & the Desert

 Yes, at times.
-The city and surrounding landscapes show up in stories as imagery; also, on a very personal level as the places, people and events I encountered while living there.
+The city and surrounding landscapes show up in stories as imagery, and also on a very personal level as the places, people, and events I encountered while living there.
 Every element I present of Dubai is factual and real as I recall and based on my journals.
 But the themes are meant to resonate anywhere.

 No. It's a memoir.
 The vast majority of the story takes place while I was in Dubai and I've tried to paint an accurate picture of what my life was like while I was there.
-Dubai is a very big, very diverse and multicultural metropolis.
-I attempt to recall in as vivid detail as possible the sights, scenes, sounds and smells of Dubai.
-There will plenty of Dubai imagery in the story and the blog occasionally shares more local color and context that may be of interest to those who are curious.
+Dubai is a very big, very diverse, and multicultural metropolis.
+I attempt to recall in as vivid detail as possible the sights, scenes, sounds, and smells of Dubai.
+There will be plenty of Dubai imagery in the story, and the blog occasionally shares more local colour and context that may be of interest to those who are curious.

-Very likely, Yes.
-Select photos will defenitely appear on this website and in blog and social media posts.
-For the book, visuals will depend on format and production decisions as well as the cost.
+Very likely, yes.
+Select photos will definitely appear on this website and in blog and social media posts.
+For the book, visuals will depend on format and production decisions as well as cost.

-Research, research, research!
-Not just tourist destinations but familiarize yourself with local laws, customs and holidays.
-Know your rights!
-This may come as a shock but in the Middle East what may seem a trivial, minor and harmless transgression to you and I may be considered a very serious offense.
-Trust me, I have first-hand knowledge; I have experienced many accounts of unsuspecting or ignorant tourists and locals getting into trouble; unforseen and unpredictable scenarios and situations, some downright ridiculous that can land you in prison; things taken for granted in Western Culture do not necessarily translate well in the Middle East.
-You are ALWAYS presumed guilty.
-Your local embassy will NOT help you if you are in a legal jam - you are 100% at the mercy of the lawmakers.
+Research, research, research.
+Not just tourist destinations but familiarize yourself with local laws, customs, and holidays.
+Know your rights.
+This may come as a shock but in the Middle East what may seem a trivial, minor, and harmless transgression to you and me may be considered a very serious offence.
+Trust me, I have first-hand knowledge.
+I have experienced many accounts of unsuspecting or ignorant tourists and locals getting into trouble, unforeseen and unpredictable scenarios and situations, some downright ridiculous, that can land you in prison.
+Things taken for granted in Western culture do not necessarily translate well in the Middle East.
+You are always presumed guilty.
+Your local embassy will not help you if you are in a legal jam - you are 100 percent at the mercy of the lawmakers.

-Otherwise, the standard recommendations, beware the heat and large crowds!
-Use public transit, the system in Dubai is afforadable and quite efficient.
-Leave space to wander beyond the obvious highlights, deserts reward unhurried attention.
-Immerse yourself in the cutlture of people that live there.
-Dubai is so much more than Gold laced fabrics, huge shopping malls and tall buildings.
+Otherwise, the standard recommendations apply: beware the heat and large crowds.
+Use public transit, the system in Dubai is affordable and quite efficient.
+Leave space to wander beyond the obvious highlights; deserts reward unhurried attention.
+Immerse yourself in the culture of people that live there.
+Dubai is so much more than gold-laced fabrics, huge shopping malls, and tall buildings.

 Speaking & Media

 I'm an open book.
-Faith in hard seasons, father-son relationshsips, the power of prayer, on being 'chosen', imprisonment and navigating a foreign legal system, silence and surrender, lonliness, despair and hope.
-Writing a memoir, the creative and practical processes - the how to's - and to a lesser degree Dubai as a travel destination
+Faith in hard seasons, father-son relationships, the power of prayer, on being chosen, imprisonment and navigating a foreign legal system, silence and surrender, loneliness, despair and hope.
+Writing a memoir, the creative and practical processes - the how-tos - and to a lesser degree Dubai as a travel destination.

 Absolutely.
-WhatsApp / Zoom / Google Meet work well for Q&A, meetings, discussions, interviews and podcasts across time zones.
+WhatsApp, Zoom, and Google Meet work well for Q&A, meetings, discussions, interviews, and podcasts across time zones.

-Date/time, audience size, format (in-person/virtual), location, and the theme you have in mind.
+Date/time, audience size, format, in-person or virtual, location, and the theme you have in mind.

-Oui, je suis également disponible en français.
-J'espère aussi que mon histoire sera traduire en français bientôt!
+Oui, je suis egalement disponible en francais.
+J'espere aussi que mon histoire sera traduite en francais bientot!